 This generator and the engine must be mounted to a common base such as a heavy-duty metal plate.
 Secure mounting will ensure that the generator will not lift or flip during use, and will also help prevent belt slippage.
 The mounting base must be of adequate size and strength to withstand operating torque and vibration without either flipping or experiencing stress failure.
+You may mount the engine and generator to a common concrete slab base, rather than a metal plate, using an optional mounting kit available from NorthStar -- Item #165935.
 More detailed information about mounting can be found in the "Installation / Initial Set-Up" section of this manual.